 - Lead generation through improving your online reputation combined with active prospection

-Direct sales means more work from your side in terms of getting a business license and logistics, but the reward is total control over your brand in China and not having to rely on anyone but yourself.
-Plus, as we are going to see later in this post, they are a simplified way to enter and sell products on the Chinese market for western brands!
+Direct sales mean more work from your side in terms of getting a business license and logistics, but the reward is total control over your brand in China and not having to rely on anyone but yourself.
+Plus, as we are going to see later in this post, there are simplified ways to sell products on the Chinese market to Western brands!

 Although e-Commerce has tremendously grown in popularity, offline shopping is still a staple for Chinese households.
-Indeed, we obverse when looking at the different industries, that offline sales are holding up quite well against the soaring number of online sales.
+Indeed, we observe when looking at the different industries, that offline sales are holding up quite well against the soaring number of online sales and Chinese online marketplace selection.
 Here are some benefits of selling offline in China:

 - If your brand has enough resources to open a branded brick-and-mortar store, it means that you are legitimate, and it will give you credibility with Chinese consumers.